 Keeping apple trees free of apple tree diseases is a basic part of proper care.
 There are many diseases that can affect apple trees.
 These vary from fungal to bacterial infections.
-Some only cause superficial damage, while others can be devastating, killing off your apple trees and leading to a 90 percent or more loss of fruit.
+Some only cause superficial damage, while others can be devastating, killing off your apple trees and leading to a complete loss of fruit.

 In this article, we’ll talk about the most common apple tree diseases and detail how to recognize and treat them, ensuring that you have all the information you need to keep your garden healthy!